TIA-PARTNERS-GROUP/TIA-LLM/README.md

 - Ensure your database is set up and running (MySQL in this case).
 - The app uses Google ADK for agent management and session persistence.
+- Google ADK Web is excellent for Google visual web debugging, providing a graphical interface to inspect and debug agent interactions.
+- Logs are saved to `TIA-LLM.log` in addition to being output to the terminal.
+- The `tmp` directory is used for recording test cases when activated through the JS backend.